 Elective learning experiences

-The resident will have approximately 24 weeks for choosing elective learning experiences from either of Children’s hospital campuses to meet their interests.
-In the past, residents have chosen to pursue elective learning experiences in areas including (but not limited to): cardiovascular intensive care, inpatient/outpatient hematology, inpatient/outpatient oncology, epilepsy, medication therapy management, emergency medicine, pharmacogenomics, antibiotic stewardship, toxicology, cystic fibrosis and endocrinology.
+The PGY1 pharmacy practice residents will have approximately 24 weeks for choosing elective learning experiences from either of Children’s Minnesota hospital campuses to meet their interests.
+In the past, residents have chosen to pursue elective learning experiences in areas including (but not limited to): cardiovascular intensive care, inpatient/outpatient hematology, inpatient/outpatient oncology, medication therapy management, emergency medicine, pharmacogenomics, antibiotic stewardship, toxicology, cystic fibrosis and endocrinology.
 The resident may also choose to repeat a required rotation at either campus.
 It must be noted that the maximum amount of time the resident can spend in the same clinical area is four months.
 Off-site learning experiences outside Children’s Minnesota may also be available for the resident.

 Evaluation of the resident’s performance is vital to the resident’s development and will consist of (at least) the following evaluations.